 Your payment after you reach the Calendar Year OOPM.
 You will continue to pay all charges for services that are not covered and charges above the Allowable Amount.

 Any Deductibles count towards the OOPM.
-Any amounts you pay that count towards the medical Calendar Year Deductible also count towards the Calendar Year Out-of-Pocket Maximum.
+Any amounts you pay that count towards the Calendar Year medical Deductible also count towards the Calendar Year Out-of-Pocket Maximum.